 Here are some of the noticeable customer journey map examples to look at.

 This customer journey map clearly shows when and why a customer tends to lose interest.
-That’s when Lacome steps in and clear their heads.
+That’s when Lacome steps in and clears their heads.
 A very clear and easy-to-grab illustration to refer to.

 From the customer journey map to an excellent service delivery

-In short, a customer journey map provides you insights into how your customer feels during they purchase and helps you strategize your next plans.
+In short, a customer journey map provides you insights into how your customer feels during their purchase and helps you strategize your next plans.
 It’s never a loose game to satisfy your customer as it increases customer lifetime value and grows your business more sustainably.
-Also, when drafting a customer journey map, make sure you define your goals, opportunities, and constantly improve it!
+Also, when drafting a customer journey map, make sure you define your goals, opportunities, and constantly improve them!